Charleston Aviation Accident Lawyer

 Most companies in the public transportation business are called “common carriers” and are held to a higher “duty of care” than other businesses and individuals.
 The average person is expected to act with a reasonable degree of care, avoiding actions that can be expected to be dangerous, like driving 90 MPH in a 30 MPH zone.
 But a common carrier like an airline and their employees are expected to be highly vigilant, beyond a reasonable degree of care.
 In working on your claim, your attorney may argue that the defendant failed in their duty to provide a high level of care and vigilance.

 Auger & Auger Has the Team You Need

 Should you or a loved one be an injured party in an aviation accident, you can count on us to go the extra mile toward pursuing the compensation you deserve.
 Our Charleston aviation accident attorney team has an extensive background in aviation law – from local to international – with the additional support and invaluable technical knowledge of our contracted technical professionals.

-Our practice offers a Zero-Fee Guaranty, so you will not suffer the risk of a retainer without receiving any compensation.
+Auger & Auger Accident and Injury Lawyers offers a Zero-Fee Guarantee, so you will not suffer the risk of a retainer without receiving any compensation.
 When we win your case, we will deduct the relevant attorney fees at that time.